Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 Scorpions & wasp nests – Always watch where you put your hands and walk

-Evening Prep: Have Tomorrow’s Plan Figured Out Tonight
+Evening Preparations: Have Tomorrow’s Plan Figured Out Tonight

 Every evening before bed, I like to have my plans for the next day figured out.
 There is something to be said for removing as many morning decisions as possible.
 I generally make a Plan A and a Plan B – with the latter accounting for rain.